HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/customer-portal.md

 **4.** Select an order from the order list provided and hover below the order details section until you see a **+**.
 Click **Add block** and select the block named **Downpay App**. -->

-## Setting up the no-login order management customer portal
+## Setting up the order management customer portal

-A script will need to be installed into the order status page to enable the no-login order management portal.
+A script will need to be installed into the order status page to enable the Downpay order management customer portal.

 #### Steps

 **1.** Navigate to your store's settings page from the ⚙️ located in the left navigation bar.